Malaga Spain is well known for its endless sunshine, historical museums, and stunning beaches. Where is Malaga – and is it worth visiting?

 9. Malaga Spain is home to one of the world’s oldest wine regions.
 There are about 3,800 hectares of vineyards in the whole province.

-10. Two of the most-visited Malaga attractions are the Alcazaba and the Gibralfaro which are remnants of the Moorish rule.
+10. Two of the most-visited Malaga attractions are the Alcazaba and the Gibralfaro, remnants of the Moorish rule.

-11. Calle Marqués de Larios is known to be the most expensive street to live or rent in Malaga.
+11. Calle Marqués de Larios is known to be the most expensive street in Malaga.

 Because of its regal beauty, many regard Calle Larios as one of the most elegant streets in Spain.